ai-republic/tobi/README.md

 http.keystore.password=changeit
 http.truststore.file=~/cacerts.jks
 http.truststore.password=changeit
 ```
-_NOTE:_ `http.port`and `http.ssl.port` are the 2 properties needed to configure the HTTP/S module.
+_NOTE:_ All properties starting with `http.` belong to the HTTP/S module . `http.port` and `http.ssl.port` are the ports under which the HTTP/S module will be servicing.
 In fact if you would like Tobi only to accept HTTPS you simply don't add the `http.port` property.
 See also the documentation on the HttpModule.

+Another way to configure these properties is to pass them as system properties on startup.

+### Starting the Tobi server

 Then just call: